Abadacor/dotfiles/README.md

 ### Configuration

 	No configuration is needed, but check the official documentation if you want to select your geographical zone manually for example.

+## Rofi

+	A replacement to Dmenu!

+### Installation

+	1. `sudo apt install rofi`

+### Configuration file

+	The configuration file for rofi is located at /etc/rofi.conf

+## Compton

+	It is a composer.
+I use it for the transparency like everyone else.

+### Installation

+	1. `sudo apt install compton`

+### Configuration file

+	The configuration file is located at ~/.config/compton.conf

+## BetterLockScreen

+	Better version of i3lock & i3lock-color

+### Installation

+	Install i3lock & i3lock-color and all their dependencies.

+### Configuration

+	Configuration can be found in the package's Github.